Morgawr/yokubi/src/Section1/Part2/Lesson23.md

 ど = question word
 </pre>

-あ is the only row that has slightly irregular pronunciation, but you’ll know when you come across them.
+あ is the only row that has slightly irregular pronunciation, but you'll know when you come across them.
 Here are some examples:

 |                   |                    |            |         |
 |-------------------|--------------------|------------|---------|